daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

       yim to get everything inside the def, then ]] to jump to other class, then paste via p. boommmmmmm.

-      nerdtree
-      t to open file in new tab but stay on the saem thingie tab.

       - c-p open ctrlp in find file mode. tab to autocomplete dirs.
       inside: c-u to delete input field. c-w to delete word. c-p to find last